testssl/testssl.sh/doc/testssl.1.md

 `-T, --ticketbleed`             Checks for Ticketbleed memory leakage in BigIP loadbalancers.

 `--BB, --robot`          	Checks for vulnerability to ROBOT / (*Return Of Bleichenbacher's Oracle Threat*) attack.
+The predefined timeout of 10 seconds can be changed with the environment variable `ROBOT_TIMEOUT`.

 `--SI, --starttls-injection`          Checks for STARTTLS injection vulnerabilities (SMTP, IMAP, POP3 only). `socat` and OpenSSL >=1.1.0 is needed.